lutz1nger/cs50p-notes-and-solutions/lecture-5-unit-tests/notes-5.md

       assert square(1.67) == pytest.approx(2.78, abs=0.01)

 ```
-+ the tolerance must be determined regarding to the coressponding requirements
++ the tolerance must be determined regarding to the corresponding requirements

 ### TESTING STRINGS
 + the testing of strings is analogue to the testing of integers, e.g.